jnaulet/picoRTOS/README.md

 # picoRTOS

-Very small, very limited, lightning fast, yet portable RTOS with SMP suppport
+Very small, lightning fast, yet portable RTOS with SMP suppport

 ## Presentation

 picoRTOS is a teeny tiny RTOS with as little overhead as humanely possible.

 It is very hard real time oriented, meaning it doesn't offer support for interrupts